RathodDeven/HandApp/README.md

 # HandAPP

-### Create pools for your dao/orgs that can be controlled donors
+### Create pools for your dao/orgs that can be controlled by donors

 ## What does it do?